 Lacking any type of efficient workflow, software development can stall and cost companies money and work hours.
 As the tech industry evolves, companies not using efficient software development practices can fall behind and sink.
 Software companies that succeed in this evolving sector are delivering timely, efficient updates to their applications to keep up with dynamic customer demand.

 In the current software development landscape, continuous integration (CI) and continuous deployment (CD) are becoming key factors in building an efficient software workflow.
-Both are methods under the umbrella of incremental software development, or agile development as it is often referred.
+Both are methods under the umbrella of incremental software development, or agile development as it is often referred to.
 Using these practices, companies can iterate software products in a faster, more efficient process than previously possible.

 In traditional software development, programmers follow the waterfall method of project management.
 This outdated methodology is similar to the automotive assembly line where a product moves directly through a series of stages to becoming a completed vehicle in the final stage.
 This method may work for automobiles but is no longer effective for software development.